Dateline: Kuala Lumpur, Malaysia

 8. Service Business

 A service business is any type of agency that helps its clientele to perform some job.
-It can be any number of things like helping people run Facebook ads, SEO, business writing, etc. SEO is one of the best strategies you can use to drive more customers to your online business.
+It can be any number of things like helping people run Facebook ads, SEO, business writing, etc.

 I draw a distinction between service businesses and freelancing, even though there may be a lot of overlap, because you can scale this up more.
 Freelancing is a one-person show, whereas an agency can scale upwards with a team.